jamenamcinteer/react-node-course-emaily-app/README.md

 `npm install --save axios redux-thunk` in client

 We want to dispatch an action once the api request has been completed

+Refactor App component from functional to class for access to lifecycle method on render (componentDidMount())